caos/orbos/docs/boom/boom.md

 In our default setup our "cluster lifecycle" tool `ORBITER`, shares the repository and secrets with `BOOM`.

 ## How to use it

+In order to see how to use `BOOM` in combination with `Orbos` or on a standalone Kubernetes-cluster, follow the instructions [here](./setup.md).